Andrew Conway: Munster

 It was announced on 25 January 2013 that Conway would be joining Munster on a two-year contract at the beginning of the 2013–14 season.
 He made his Munster debut on 13 September 2013, starting against Zebre.
 Conway scored his first try for Munster against Cardiff Blues on 23 November 2013.
 He started in Munster's first European Rugby Champions Cup game against Sale Sharks on 18 October 2014.
 Conway signed a one-year contract extension with Munster in January 2015.
 He scored two tries in Munster's 65–10 win against Sale Sharks on 25 January 2015.
 Conway started at fullback in Munster's opening 2015–16 European Rugby Champions Cup pool game against Benetton on 14 November 2015.
 In January 2016, Conway signed a two-year contract extension with Munster.
 On 1 April 2017, Conway scored a try in Munster's 41–16 2016–17 European Rugby Champions Cup quarter-final win against Toulouse.

 On 9 September 2017, Conway made his 100th appearance in the Pro14 when he started against South African side Cheetahs in round 2 of the 2017–18 Pro14.
 Conway was sent-off in Munster's 20–16 defeat against Connacht on 27 October 2017 and subsequently banned for one week.
 He signed a new two-year contract with Munster in February 2018.
 Conway scored a 74th minute try, converted by Ian Keatley, to earn Munster a 20–19 win against Toulon in the quarter-finals of the 2017–18 European Rugby Champions Cup.
 The try was nominated for the Volkswagen-sponsored Try of the Year when the Rugby Players Ireland Awards nominees were announced in April 2018.
 Conway earned his 100th cap for Munster on 6 October 2018, doing so when he started against old club Leinster in round 6 of the 2018–19 Pro14.
 He scored two tries in Munster's 44–14 win against Edinburgh on 30 November 2018.

 Conway signed a three-year contract with Munster in February 2020.
 His try against Ospreys in round one of the 2019–20 Champions Cup won the Try of the Year award at the 2020 Irish Rugby Players awards in October 2020.
-Conway signed a two-year contract extension with the province in December 2022, a deal that will see him remain with Munster until at least June 2025.
+Conway signed a two-year contract extension with the province in December 2022, a deal that would have seen him remain with Munster until at least June 2025; however, on November 9, 2023, Munster announced that Conway would retire from professional rugby with immediate effect due to a knee injury.